phpspec/phpspec2-site/README.md

     $ sphinx-build -b html -d _build/doctrees . _build/html

-Sphinx should generate some output to the terminal and inform you that the documentation has been built successfully.
+Sphinx should generate some output to the terminal and inform you that the site has been built successfully.

 You can find more details about the various ways that sphinx-build can be invoked at http://sphinx-doc.org/invocation.html

-Now you can open up the generated documentation in a web browser by opening the index.html located in ```_build/html```.
+Now you can open up the generated site in a web browser by opening the index.html located in ```_build/html```.

 You can simply use your browser's __open__ __file__ menu option and